 The Masonic Library and Museum of Indiana, Inc., is a special not-for-profit 501(c)(3) corporation operated by the Grand Lodge Free and Accepted Masons of the State of Indiana.
 Founded in 1987, and incorporated in 1989, the MLMI is the Grand Lodge’s official repository of Masonic artifacts and printed materials pertaining to the Masonic history of the Hoosier State.
-It also contains items of Masonic interest from other Masonic jurisdictions around the world, as well as items of general fraternal interest from other fraternal organizations both Masonic and non-Masonic.
+It also contains items of interest from other Masonic jurisdictions around the world, and other fraternal organizations, both Masonic and non-Masonic.

 The Corporation is operated by a Board of Directors, who are appointed for varying term lengths by the Grand Master of Masons in Indiana.
 The Board elects its own officers, and reports each May on its activities and acquisitions to the Grand Lodge sitting in its Annual Communication.